Δ18O: Extrapolation of temperature

 where T is the temperature in °C (based on a least-squares fit for a range of temperature values between 9 °C and 29 °C, with a standard deviation of ±0.6 °C, and δ is δ18O for a calcium carbonate sample).

+Recent research proposes that early ocean temperatures have been overestimated due to powerful carbonatization and silicification processes in the oceanic crust which consumed oxygen-18.

 Paleoclimatology

-Ice Cores
+Ice cores

 δ18O can be used with ice cores to determine the temperature from when the ice was formed.

 Lisiecki and Raymo (2005) used measurements of δ18O in benthic foraminifera from 57 globally distributed deep sea sediment cores, taken as a proxy for the total global mass of glacial ice sheets, to reconstruct the climate for the past five million years.

 The stacked record of the 57 cores was orbitally tuned to an orbitally driven ice model, the Milankovitch cycles of 41 ky (obliquity), 26 ky (precession) and 100 ky (eccentricity), which are all assumed to cause orbital forcing of global ice volume.
 Over the past million years, there have been a number of very strong glacial maxima and minima, spaced by roughly 100 ky.